-An island of twenty-three million freedom-loving Taiwanese with an effective navy and U.S.-provided force that has not fought a war since a limited into An island of twenty-three million freedom-loving force that has not fought a war since a limited invasion in 1979 and has not won a battle against a peer in nearly three centuries.
+An island of twenty-three million freedom-loving Taiwanese with an effective navy and U.S.-provided fourth-generation fighter aircraft could repel a force that has not fought a war since a limited invasion in 1979 and has not won a battle against a peer in nearly three centuries.

 Conflict on a spectrum requires utilizing all elements of power, not just military and certainly not U.S. troops used as a "tripwire."
 But if troops will not deter China, what will?
 Put simply: everything else.
 The United States has other instruments of statecraft and elements of national power to deter and, if necessary, compel China.
-For example, one-third of China's oil comes from the Middle East or Africa via sea lanes America and its allies could control.29 Additionally, American economic power allows for targeted sanctions against China's "military-civil fusion."
-In has served America well; placing troops in Taiwan would abrogate that flexibility.
+For example, one-third of China's oil comes from the Middle East or Africa via sea lanes America and its allies could control.29 Additionally, American economic power allows for targeted sanctions against China's "military-civil fusion."30 In has served America well; placing troops in Taiwan would abrogate that flexibility.